Badgerati/Pode/docs/Tutorials/Routes/FlashMessages.md

 ## Views

-The `view` function has a helper switch (`-FlashMessages`) to load all current flash messages in the session, into the views data - to save time writing lots of `Get-PodeFlashMessage` calls.
+The `Write-PodeViewResponse` function has a helper switch (`-FlashMessages`) to load all current flash messages in the session, into the views data - to save time writing lots of `Get-PodeFlashMessage` calls.
 When used, all messages will be loaded into the `$data` argument supplied to dynamic views, and accessible under `$data.flash`.

 For example, somewhere we could have a sign-up flow which fails validation and adds two messages to the session: